This was what we achieved in part 1 of the tutorial.

 If you start the server, you will see that the home page remains the same.
 Why?

-This is because our demo project does not recognise our new view yet.
+That is because our demo project does not recognise our new view yet.

 In Django, we need to explicitly map views to URL paths.
 We can do this by creating a URL configuration.